aehimself/AEFramework/README.md

 # AEFramework

 AEFramework is a set of helper units / components which I use for most of my projects.
 Since they might be of interest of others it is not hosted on GitHub.
-Feel free to use, modify.
+Feel free to use, modify under [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/)

 ## AE.Application.*.pas
 These classes can be used to quickly create a service / console application.